Glendale Pedestrian Accident Lawyers

 - Preserve Evidence — Keep any clothing, personal items, or other evidence related to the accident.
 These can be important for a potential legal case.

-- Contact an Attorney – If you think the accident happened because the driver or someone else was careless, it’s a good idea to talk to a pedestrian accident lawyer.
-They can assist you in knowing what you can do and what your rights are.
+- Contact an Attorney — If you think the accident happened because the driver or someone else was careless, it can be a good idea to talk to car accident lawyers handling pedestrian accident cases.
+They can guide you on your next steps and explain what your rights are.

 - Notify Your Insurance Company — Report the accident to your insurance company immediately.
 Be vigilant when speaking with insurance adjusters, and avoid accepting blame until you’ve consulted with an attorney.